xinzhan/core-services.en/help/interface/t-crs-usecase.md

     * **[!UICONTROL Description:]** (Optional) A description of the data attribute source.

-    * **[!UICONTROL Alias ID:]** Represents a source of customer attribute data, such as a specific CRM system.
+    * **[!UICONTROL Alias ID:]** Represents a source of Customer Attribute data, such as a specific CRM system.
 A unique ID that is used in your Customer Attribute Source code.
 The ID should be unique, lowercase, with no spaces.
-The value that is entered in the Alias ID field for a customer attribute source in the Experience Cloud UI should match the values that are being passed in from the implementation (whether via dynamic tag management or JavaScript of the Mobile SDK.)
+The value that is entered in the Alias ID field for a Customer Attribute source in the Experience Cloud UI should match the values that are being passed in from the implementation (whether via dynamic tag management or JavaScript of the Mobile SDK.)

       The Alias ID corresponds to certain areas where you set additional Customer ID values.
 For example: